 From novice classes to the three different Mastery Programs to the week long Summer workshops, students come from around the country and the world to take a place at a bench for our hands-on classes.
 At the start of each class, as students introduce themselves they often state the need to work with their hands, to see the results of their efforts after a day spent staring at a computer screen.
 Many search for a connection to the past by learning to use the woodworking tools that may have been passed down to them.
 This tradition based approach of the Studio gets students working right away with tools and wood, making that very real connection between hands and minds.

 Where We’re Headed

-After the move to a larger space four years ago, Studio programming expanded.
+After the move to a larger space now ten years ago, Studio programming expanded.
 Student interest has been pushing enrollment to new heights creating waiting lists as classes fill quickly.
 “We keep class sizes small so that students get the best possible experience with our teachers,” according to Rogowski.
 “Our goal isn’t to be bigger but to be the very best woodworking school in the country.”
 Bringing in nationally known experts in the summer like chair maker Brian Boggs and Master carver Will Neptune allows local students and those traveling in, to experience and work with some of the very best furniture makers in the country while also enjoying all that Portland has to offer.